Dr. Stephen Stein Discusses Alcoholism

 At Narconon Vista Bay in California, and in fifty other Narconon locations around the world, this drug rehab program provides life skills training that helps protect a person from relapse.
 By recovering their own personal integrity, learning how to communicate clearly and solve problems that come up, each person is greatly strengthened.
 He then has a much better chance of finding lasting sobriety.

 One phase of this recovery program helps each person flush out residual drug toxins that can stay locked in fatty tissues for years after drug use stops.
 These residues have proven to be involved in the triggering of cravings.
 So when these toxins are flushed out, a person’s thinking and outlook brighten.
 Most of those completing this step also talk about the increased energy and reduced cravings they experience.

 Sobriety is not created by giving a person in recovery more drugs.
-For most people, it's not created by a brief stay at a rehab.
+For most people, it’s not created by a brief stay at a rehab.
 Other people may not be able to utilize the help available in support group meetings.
 It may require the fully-featured rehabilitation program at a Narconon rehab facility to create that lasting sobriety.
-To find out about getting help for someone you care about, call the international offices of Narconon at 1-800-775-8750.
+To find out about getting help for someone you care about, call the international offices of Narconon today.